djlorenzouasset/FortniteRubyShop/README.md

 # FortniteRubyShop

-A simple program made in Ruby (.ru) that print in console all cosmetics and bundles that are currently in the ItemShop.
+A simple program made in Ruby (.rb) that print in console all cosmetics and bundles that are currently in the ItemShop.

 ## Requirements